LD30-Lions/con-world/README.md

 ## Introduction

-A play-clj game in which ... well, that part is up to you.
+A play-clj game in which you play an underground organism that feeds a plant.

 ## Contents